 - Travel games e.g. a pack of playing cards, a frisbee (not least, because our dog Kepler demands it!).

-- Puffy blanket – our Rumpl puffy blanket is super warm, lightweight and packs down to nothing.
+- Puffy blanket – our Rumpl puffy blanket is super warm, lightweight and packs down to nothing (to learn more about this particular blanket, read our Rumpl review).

 - Extra drinking water – a large (say 4 or 5 gallon) water jug may be important if you’re driving to or through remote places with questionable access to good quality water sources – it’s best to take your own with you.